synheart-ai/synheart-core/docs/CONSENT_SYSTEM.md

 ### Cloud Data

-If `cloudUpload` consent is granted, HSI snapshots are uploaded.
+If `cloudUpload` consent is granted, HSV snapshots are uploaded (converted to HSI 1.0 format).

 **User Controls:**
 ```dart